 - Centralize the near-miss data

 Your near-miss reporting system should be clearly defined.
-Employees should know exactly why near-miss reports are required, how to send reports, when the reports are due, and what management does with these reports.
+Employees should know exactly why near-miss incident reports are required, how to send these reports, when these are due, and what management does with these reports.

 There should be no conflict of ideas about the channels for reporting and management should establish clear lines of communication with employees.
 Remind employees that all incidents, no matter how ‘insignificant’ should be reported.